United States Department of Energy: Weapon plans stolen

-In December 1999, the FBI was investigating how China obtained plans for a specific nuclear device.
-Wen Ho Lee was accused of stealing nuclear secrets from Los Alamos National Laboratory for the People's Republic of China.
-Federal officials, including then-Energy Secretary Bill Richardson, publicly named Lee as a suspect before he was charged with a crime.
-The U.S. Congress held hearings to investigate the Department of Energy's handling of his case.
-Some senators thought that an independent agency should be in charge of nuclear weapons and security issues, rather than the DOE.
-All but one of the 59 charges against Lee were eventually dropped because the investigation proved the plans the Chinese obtained could not have come from Lee.
-Lee filed suit and won a $1.6 million settlement against the federal government and news agencies.
+In December 1999, the Federal Bureau of Investigation began investigating how China acquired plans for a specific nuclear device.
+Wen Ho Lee, a scientist at Los Alamos National Laboratory, was accused of passing nuclear secrets to the Chinese government.
+Before any formal charges, federal officials, including Energy Secretary Bill Richardson, publicly identified Lee as a suspect.
+The U.S. Congress held hearings on the DOE’s handling of the case, with some senators proposing that nuclear security be managed by an independent agency.
+Of the 59 charges brought against Lee, all but one were later dropped after investigators concluded the leaked plans could not have come from him.
+Lee later received a $1.6 million settlement from the federal government and several news organizations.

 In the wake of the scandal and allegations that direct management by the Department of Energy had resulted in U.S. nuclear secrets being leaked to China, the National Nuclear Security Administration was proposed.
-Originally proposed to be independent, NNSA was instead chartered as a semiautonomous agency within the Department of Energy to be headed by an administrator reporting to the secretary of energy.
+Originally proposed to be independent, NNSA was instead chartered as a semiautonomous agency within the Department of Energy to be headed by an administrator reporting to the Secretary of Energy.

 Loan guarantee program of 2005

 In 2001, American Solar Challenge was sponsored by the DOE and the National Renewable Energy Laboratory.
 After the 2005 race, the DOE discontinued its sponsorship.

 Title XVII of Energy Policy Act of 2005 authorizes the DOE to issue loan guarantees to eligible projects that "avoid, reduce, or sequester air pollutants or anthropogenic emissions of greenhouse gases" and "employ new or significantly improved technologies as compared to technologies in service in the United States at the time the guarantee is issued".
 In loan guarantees, a conditional commitment requires to meet an equity commitment, as well as other conditions, before the loan guarantee is completed.

 In September 2008, the DOE, the Nuclear Threat Initiative (NTI), the Institute of Nuclear Materials Management (INMM), and the International Atomic Energy Agency (IAEA) partnered to develop and launch the World Institute for Nuclear Security (WINS), an international non-governmental organization designed to provide a forum to share best practices in strengthening the security and safety of nuclear and radioactive materials and facilities.

 In December 2024, the Loan Programs Office announced it would extend the largest loan ever sanctioned – a $15 billion (US) low-interest loan to support the modernization of Pacific Gas & Electric’s hydroelectric power structure, enhance transmission lines critical for renewable energy integration, data center operations, and the growing fleet of electric vehicles.
 Initially requested as a $30 billion (US) loan, the amount was reduced due to concerns over the company’s repayment capacity.

+In June 2026, the DOE announced $17.5 billion in loans to speed the building of 10 new large nuclear reactors across the U.S. The reactors will use Westinghouse’s AP1000 design, each capable of generating 1.1 GW of electricity, with the combined output from all reactors projected to power nearly 10 million American households.